Dairy Farm Nature Park guide

 The moment you hear the words “Dairy Farm Nature Park”, you may be a little confused – Singapore has cows?
 But no, this nature park got its name from a farm that used to stand here, and is now a spot for nature buffs to get their dose of fresh air in the West.

-Whether you’re a die-hard nature enthusiast or a casual park-goer looking for a rejuvenating hike, this park is worth the visit for all it has to offer:
+Whether you’re a die-hard nature enthusiast or a casual park-goer looking for a rejuvenating hike, this park is worth the visit for all it has to offer.

-Trails and attractions at Dairy Farm Nature Park
+Getting to Dairy Farm Nature Park

-Wallace Trail – for a chill family-friendly workout
+Wallace Trail – For a chill family-friendly workout

-Image credits: @mark9plus1
+Image credits:

 Comprising paved pathways and jungle tracks, the newly-extended Wallace Trail is the main attraction of Dairy Farm Nature Park.
-This 2.2KM trail is suitable for all ages and fitness levels as it’s generally flat.
+This 2.2kmtrail is suitable for all ages and fitness levels as it’s generally flat.

 You can find secret “artefacts” along the way, such as remnants of an old hut that’s overgrown with greenery.
 Birdwatchers and photographers would also be happy to know that wildlife such as the vibrant Crimson Sunbird and even the rarely-sighted Slender Squirrel can be spotted here.

-Image credit: @clemenceyeo
+Image credit: @clemenceyeo via Instagram

 Midway through your walk, you’ll come across a viewing deck that boasts unhampered views of the dense foliage and forest canopy.